|This article is a work in progress.|

 Young Erich Soders

 For reasons unknown, the younger version of Erich Soders used in the "Legacy" cinematic, as well as in a photo in Freedom Fighters, is present in this games' version of Mumbai's game files.
-This is baffling as no character in that level dresses like him, but it also shares its clothing model with that of Paris NPC "Max Decker" from Hitman.
 It was likely misplaced here.

 The Hitman series